CharmedGoose/Shoot-The-Jayden/README.md

 # Shoot The Jayden
-A game about shooting someone named jayden.
+A game about shooting someone named Jayden.

 Made in Unity